Cotamer I/O Programming Manual

 Mutual exclusion

-“write this entire message” might require several system calls, with co_await writable(f) suspensions in between.
-Without protection, another coroutine
+several system calls, with co_await writable(f) suspensions in between.
+If

-could interleave its own writes during those suspensions, corrupting both
+interleave during those suspensions, corrupting both messages.
+This is a

-Unlike std::mutex, which blocks the calling thread, cotamer::mutex
+will suspend until the mutex is unlocked.
+Unlike std::mutex, which blocks the

-suspends the calling coroutine.
-Other coroutines on the same thread
+coroutines on the same thread continue to run.

 Mutex functions are: